paulanthonywilson/furlough/_posts/2020-06-02-what-happened-on-monday-1st-of-june.md

 So, off I went following [the AWS with Terraform](https://learn.hashicorp.com/terraform/getting-started/intro) tutorial.
 First step was to create a new AWS account; I don't control Cultivate any more and the last time I logged on to its AWS account I failed to get past the verification phoning the company's now disconnected landline.
 Also, yay for 1 year free trial (limitations apply).

 Registration was fairly straightforward then I was confronted with using the root account (bad practice) and creating a new [IAM](https://aws.amazon.com/iam/) (messed this up before now).
 I created the IAM,and it was not too bad.
-I went for giving it full admin access, on the principle that it's tutorials for now and I can always tighten things up when it gets a bit more serious.
+I went for giving it full admin access, on the principle that its tutorials for now and I can always tighten things up when it gets a bit more serious.

 Tip: there's no point in making the IAM username an email address.